opencybersecurityalliance/stix-shifter/adapter-guide/develop-translation-module.md

 ---

-In your `abc` translation module folder, edit the `query_constructor.py` file.
+Edit the `query_constructor.py` file in the translation directory.
 Update the following sections based on the requirements of your data source.

-##### 1. Define the comparator_lookup mapping
+### 1. Define the comparator_lookup mapping

 The comparator_lookup maps the STIX pattern operators to the data source query operators.
 Change the comparator values to match the operators supported in your data source.